jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > Second Diagram:
 >
 > * Here we seem to have an additional step of creation before data is added to the new item.
-> * The participant checked if there is a corresponding Wikidata-entry the  entry on the to-do list, since the list was created from wikipedia items (in order to check if corresponding wikidata items exists.)
+> * The participant checked if there is a corresponding Wikidata-entry the  entry on the to-do list, since the list was created from Wikipedia items (in order to check if corresponding Wikidata items exists.)
 >
 ![Annotated diagram 3: CC-BY 4.0 ([https://creativecommons.org/licenses/by/4.0/deed.en](https://creativecommons.org/licenses/by/4.0/deed.en) ) *Credit:* Papuass (Workflow) Yarl (documenting), Jan Dittrich (recording, adaption as SVG) *Based on:* Wikimedia Commons [WikidataCon_2017_Workshop_Workflows_06.jpg](https://commons.wikimedia.org/wiki/File:WikidataCon_2017_Workshop_Workflows_06.jpg)](images/Wikidata_Workflow_3_annotated.svg)
 >
 > Third diagram:
 >
-> * Here is a *create list*-step.
+> * Here is a *“create list”*-step.
 It did not happen in 2) but there is also there in 1)!
 > * There is a tool setup-step in the beginning.
 > * The step for the item concerns only its creation and addition of name and description, not adding of content.
 >